val-pin/adam-p-markdown/Compatibility.md

 The [Google Hangouts](http://www.google.com/hangouts/) web interface supports limited rich editing -- [bold, italics, and underline](https://support.google.com/hangouts/answer/3112005).
 Markdown Here can format bold and italics in the interface, with caveats:

 * The surrounding `<p>` element makes the little compose box look oddly expanded after rendering.
 There's no ill effect, though.
 * In Chrome, the chat box has to be popped out of the Gmail page in order for MDH to work.
 This is because (I think) MDH is loaded into the Gmail page and there are cross-origin restrictions between the top `mail.google.com` page and the `talkgadget.google.com` `iframe` where the chat box is.
+(See [issue #124](https://github.com/adam-p/markdown-here/issues/124).)
   * Firefox doesn't have this problem.
 Opera surely does.
 Not sure about Safari.

 <a name="tumblr"/>